AddyLopez/creating-rest-api-endpoints/README.md

 # creating-rest-api-endpoints

+## Project Description:

-Codecademy Tutorial to learn how to create REST API endpoints.
+Codecademy Tutorial to learn how to connect endpoints in React to a backend API and to give CRUD functionality to a book club application.